Public Safety is: Time Critical, Labor Intensive and Highly Technical

 FIRE/EMS

-Fire/EMS calls have increased 60% over the last 10 years, with no corresponding increase in staffing.
-In 2022, there were:
+Fire/EMS calls have increased 60% over the last 10 years.

 POLICE